 Notice of Proposed Rulemaking - Amendments to Nuisance Odor Regulations

 Notice is hereby given that the proposed rulemaking, "Amendments to Nuisance Odor Regulations," was published in DC Register on November 28, 2025.
 This proposed rulemaking amends 20 DCMR § 903 to add new Subsection 903.14, clarifying the procedural details of Subsection 903.9.
-This proposed rulemaking will enable the implementation of odor controls approved by DOEE in a source's OCP prior to obtaining a permit, as outlined in 20 DCMR § 200, upon receipt of written approval from DOEE.
+This proposed rulemaking will enable the implementation of odor controls approved by DOEE in a source's Odor Control Plan (OCP) prior to obtaining a permit, as outlined in 20 DCMR § 200, upon receipt of written approval from DOEE.

 - DC Register: Notice of Proposed Rulemaking (November 28, 2025)